department-of-veterans-affairs/caseflow/docs/standup.md

 * Tool / build changes ("We're switching from `npm` to `yarn`.")
 * Reminders about post-standup discussions
 * Notes about code changes that affect all Caseflow apps
-* Notes about design or produce decisions that affect the entire team
+* Notes about design or product decisions that affect the entire team
 * QA resolving blockers to ticket validation
 * 5 minute demo of cool or interesting new functionality from a sprint team.
 Any team can volunteer to do a demo.